matthew-macgregor/wp-exomorph/README.md

 Wordpress makes it surprisingly easy to get a complete dump of your site's textual content as XML.
 I needed a simple way to slurp in this data and transform it, because I was migrating a blog from Wordpress to a static site.
-I needed control of the output because the static site builder I'm using is custom (although mostly compatible with Hugo's JSON-formatted frontmatter.
+I needed control of the output because the static site builder I'm using is custom (although mostly compatible with Hugo's JSON-formatted frontmatter).

 I wrote this simple library to solve this need.
 It has the following features: